vulhub/vulhub/metersphere/plugin-rce/README.md

 ![](1.png)

-Then, you should create a craft evil plugin.
+Then, you should create a crafted evil plugin.
 Vulhub prepares a pre-built backdoor jar for it: <https://github.com/vulhub/metersphere-plugin-Backdoor/releases/tag/v1.0.1>.

 Upload the evil jar plugin to `/plugin/add` interface: